-The resident ministry program is comprised of lay and religious adults, known as “resident ministers,” who live in the residence halls to help foster a supportive community in the spirit of the Jesuit ideals on which the university is founded.
+The Resident Ministry program is comprised of lay and religious adults, known as “Resident Ministers,” as well as "Jesuits-in-Residence," who live in the residence halls to help foster a supportive community rooted in the university's Jesuit values.

 for spiritual conversation and/or the sacrament of Reconciliation.